Gilead-BioStats/gsm/tests/testthat/_snaps/PD_Map_Raw_Rate.md

       -- Checking Input Data for `PD_Map_Raw_Rate()` --

       x df is not a data.frame()
-      x the following columns not found in df: SubjectEnrollmentNumber x NA check not run
+      x the following columns not found in df: subjectenrollmentnumber x NA check not run
       x Empty Value check not run
       x Unique Column Check not run